breellz/Rapid-Xpress/README.md

 # Installing rapid Xpress

-Rapid Xpress is available on on the [npm registry](https://www.npmjs.com/)
+Rapid Xpress is available on NodeJs via the [npm registry](https://www.npmjs.com/)

 Requires Nodejs to be installed